FLEXible-FL/flex-nlp/README.md

-# flex-sa
+# flex-nlp
-Repository with Sentiment Analysis datasets and examples on how to use them with FLEXible.
+Repository with Natural Language Processing (NLP) datasets and examples on how to use them with FLEXible.

+This repository will contain examples about:
+- Text classification
+- Question Answering
+- Semantic Similarity